The Approach at the Bhaktivedanta Institute, Mumbai / Berkeley

 First Posted: June 12, 2010

-As a logical result of these activities, B.I. was able to enter into collaboration with BITS, Pilani to offer the world's first (and perhaps still, the only) fully accredited M.S./Ph.
-D. program in Consciousness Studies at the Bombay center of the institute.
+As a logical result of these activities, B.I. was able to enter into collaboration with BITS, Pilani to offer the world's first (and perhaps still, the only) fully accredited M.S.
+(M.Phil, since 2015) and Ph.
+D. degree program in Consciousness Studies at the Mumbai center of the institute.
 It is at present, a full-time residential program.
-One important aim of B.I. is to convert the MS program to a fully online one, both to make it available to more students worldwide, and to also release its main faculty to focus on a new emerging result of Prof. Gomatam's research within quantum physics, as it is expected to open up concrete applications in other fields in the coming few years.
+One important aim of B.I. is to convert the M.Phil. program to a fully online one, both to make it available to more students worldwide, and to also release its main faculty to focus on a new emerging result of Prof. Gomatam's research within quantum physics, as it is expected to open up concrete applications in other fields in the coming few years.

 Consciousness Studies--A Brief Overview of its Evolution